A flexible way to handle async errors in SwiftUI

 }

 However, we can do better.
-Let’s create a few protocols to setup a more flexible way to handle alerts.
+Let’s use protocols to get a more flexible way to handle alerts.

-First, let’s define a protocol that can be implemented by any error that can be presented as an alert:
+First, let’s define a protocol that can be implemented by any error that can be presented as an alert within our apps:

 protocol ErrorAlertConvertible: Error {